Midterm Portfolio Work Session

 Midterm Portfolio Meetings

-Will occur on Thrusday of next week.
+Will occur on Tuesday and Wednesday of next week.

 Sign-up for your time here: link to Google Sheet